Earle C. Anthony: Personal life, death and legacy

 Anthony died on August 6, 1961.

 Anthony's only son, Kelly Anthony, was disabled in a WWII mishap and died a few months after his father.
 Anthony's fortune was left to a trust that was established mainly for endowing fellowships at the California Institute of Technology and UC Berkeley which was Anthony’s alma mater.

 Some of Anthony's employees and friends also received pensions from the trust for the rest of their lives.

 His home in the Los Feliz area of Los Angeles was designed by Bernard Maybeck.
 Over the property's history, many internationally distinguished visitors were entertained in the mansion and its eight and one half acre environs.
 The core building was designed by Maybeck in the style of a medieval renaissance castle.
 The basic Norman-French and Spanish structure also exhibits Greco-Roman and Moorish influences.
 After the death of Anthony's wife the home was purchased in the early fifties by Sir Daniel J. and Countess Bernardine Murphy Donohue.
 The mansion was donated to the Immaculate Heart Sisters in 1971 upon the death of the Countess.
 The interior of the Nordic entrance tower was furnished by Donohue as a replica of the Pope's prayer room at the Vatican in Rome.

 As noted, Donohue bequeathed the property to the Sisters of the Immaculate Heart of Mary.
 It is currently now known as the Cardinal Timothy Manning House of Prayer for Priests and the Immaculate Heart Retreat House.
 It is an urban sanctuary available to individuals or groups for a few hours or a day for reflection and prayer.
 A chapel, dining room and conference rooms are available.

+2014-2019, Anthony's, Bernard Maybeck designed, 8-acre estate with 30,000 square feet of living space, a pool, tower and prayer house was to be sold for $14.5 million by the Archdiocese of Los Angeles to Katy Perry, but disputed by Canfield-Moreno Estate owner Dana Hollister, restaurateur, and the Sisters of the Immaculate Heart of Mary.

+By 2021, it had not sold.